Jason Davis is a journalist and digital editor for The Planetary Society.

 He writes about human spaceflight and other space topics, and also serves as an embedded reporter for the Society's LightSail program.

 Davis holds a master's degree in journalism from the University of Arizona, where he specialized in science writing and digital publications.
-He was a NASA Space Grant graduate fellow, and produced a 35-minute documentary film called Desert Moon.
-The film is narrated by former astronaut Mark Kelly.
-It examines planetary scientist Gerard Kuiper and the origins of the University of Arizona Lunar and Planetary Laboratory, as well as the lab's contributions to the Apollo moon landings.
+He was a NASA Space Grant graduate fellow, and produced a 35-minute documentary film called Desert Moon, narrated by former astronaut Mark Kelly.

 He is the author of the Horizon Goal series, which is co-published by The Planetary Society and Huffington Post.
 Horizon Goal traces the recent history of NASA's human exploration program.

 Davis began writing for The Planetary Society in 2011.
 He lives in Tucson, Arizona.

 Haumea has a ring!
 Two telescopes used in the discovery—one in Slovenia, and one in Italy—received funding from The Planetary Society's Shoemaker Near Earth Object (NEO) Grant program, which helps amateur astronomers find, track and characterize near-Earth asteroids.

 Vice President Mike Pence kicked off the National Space Council's first meeting today by declaring Americans will return to the Moon.
 Casey Dreier and Jason Davis analyze this new direction for NASA's human spaceflight program.